dat-ecosystem-archive/docs/docs/getting-started-faq.md

 dat sync /my-dat --http
 ```

-Visit [localhost:8080](http://localhost:8080) to view the latest content.
+Once running, visit `localhost:8080` to view the latest content.
 Set the version flag, `localhost:8080/?version=3` to see a specific version.
 Clicking on a file will download that version of the file (assuming its available locally or on the network).

 We are working on adding a local version history backup in the command line and desktop application.
 The interfaces for using and checking out older versions will also be further developed.